marceline-vq/preact-boilerplate/README.md

 npm run dev
 ```

-> This is a full web server nicely suited to your project.
+> This is a full web server for your project.
 Any time you make changes within the `src` directory, it will rebuild and even refresh your browser.

 **5. Testing with `mocha`, `karma`, `chai`, `sinon` via `phantomjs`:**

 ```sh
 npm test
 ```

-> 🌟 This also instruments the code in `src/` using [isparta](https://github.com/douglasduteil/isparta), giving you pretty code coverage statistics at the end of your tests!
-If you want to see detailed coverage information, a full HTML report is placed into `coverage/`.

 **6. Generate a production build in `./build`:**